 - Smoking is not permitted inside of staterooms.
 Please do not smoke in your room, or you will be subject to a hefty cleaning fee.
 There are designated public smoking areas on a few outside decks throughout the ship as well as in the Casino during active gameplay.
 You can also review the full smoking policy.

 - All rooms contain a TV, vanity area with stool and mirror, at least one standard US plug, a closet with some drawers, an area to hang clothing, a safe, a hair dryer, and a mini-fridge.

-- The only bathrooms with bathtubs are in the mini-suites category and above.
-All other rooms contain a private bathroom with a shower, sink/mirror, and toilet.
+- All rooms contain a private bathroom with a shower, sink/mirror, and toilet.

 - No matter what stateroom you choose, you’ll have access to all general admission shows on board!

 - Stateroom selection is completely subjective.
 For example, while some guests prefer to have a window or balcony for a source of natural light, others prefer an interior stateroom for the exact opposite reason.
 There's no such thing as a "bad" type of stateroom on the ship - but it's important to find one with the right amenities you're looking for and one that will meet your expectations once you've boarded.